calroc/Thun/docs/Correcet_Programming.rst

 Three Easy Cases
 ~~~~~~~~~~~~~~~~

-Let’s deal with three easy cases first: string, the Mark, and the Void.
+Let's deal with three easy cases first: string, the Mark, and the Void.
 The ``simplify()`` function should just return them unchanged.

 .. code:: ipython2